openaustralia/morph/README.md

 * Email alerts for broken scrapers

 ## Dependencies
-Ruby 2.6.10, Docker, MySQL, SQLite 3, Redis, mitmproxy.
+Ruby, Docker, MySQL, SQLite 3, Redis, mitmproxy.
 (See below for more details about installing Docker)

 Development is supported on Linux (Ubuntu 20.04) and Mac OS X.